Alex Garfin: 2020–present

 In November 2022, Garfin performed in his first solo singing gig in Vancouver, Canada.
 He has written over 110 original songs, and plays guitar and piano.

 Garfin played Jordan Kent, a son of Superman and Lois Lane, for four seasons in the superhero drama television series Superman & Lois that premiered in February 2021.
 He worked with a fight trainer for a year and a half so that he could himself act in a fight scene, rather than have a double do the acting.
 For the first two seasons he played the role of being a twin son along with Jordan Elsass, who played the character Jonathan Kent and was later replaced by Michael Bishop.
 Garfin spent much of his time filming the show in Vancouver, Canada.
 In 2022, Garfin was nominated for a 50th Anniversary Saturn Award for Best Performance by a Younger Actor in a Television Series.
 A fourth season of the series was announced in June 2023.
 The fourth season finale, in which Garfin finally received his own superhero suit, aired in December 2024.

+Garfin is set to star in Richard L. Anderson's directorial debut swampy creature feature horror film Wekiwa.

+Activism

+Garfin has engaged in activism and works closely with the United Nations, particularly focusing on climate change, sustainability, human rights, mental health and youth issues.
+He serves as Head of Youth and Board Secretary of the UN ECOSOC NGO World Information Transfer at UN Headquarters, leading a team of young people focused on global engagement and impact.
+He also serves as a Youth Ambassador for Sing for Hope, an organization utilizing the arts and music to build community.

+In November 2022, Garfin served as one of the youth representatives and speakers to attend the COP27 in Sharm El Sheikh, Egypt.

+Garfin co-founded, WeTheFuture, alongside his friend, Kunal Sood, to improve communication and bridge the gap between Generation Z and older generations, focusing heavily on critical global issues like climate change.

+Garfin also founded a nonprofit organization, The Alethos Initiative.
+It equips digital creators and influencers with journalism training and direct access to experts to help stop the spread of online misinformation.

+Personal life

+Garfin plays piano, guitar and ukulele.
+He writes original songs and shares them on his TikTok and Instagram.
+He also plays and shares cover songs.